TACC/Lmod/doc/03-internal-working.md

 ## Level 3

-When a module is loaded, the actions are treated in a positive way.
-They generally say
+Modulefiles are written to describe the actions necessary to load the module.
+For example, a modulefile might say.

     setenv("ABC","DEF")
     prepend_path("PATH", "/path/to/add")

 So loading this module would set **ABC** and prepend to the **PATH** variable.
-When a module is unloaded the *setenv* and *prepend\_path* actions are reversed.
+This is the positive direction.
+On the flip side, when a module is unloaded, the *setenv* and *prepend\_path* actions are reversed or in the negative direction.
 So when these modulefiles are interpreted the action of the functions depends on which mode.
 There are several modes among them are **load**, **unload**, **show** and **help**.